-- A student with a "C" average will need to commit to a tutor and sign a waiver if they choose to stay in the honors program. - > A student with a "D" or below average may not continue in the honors program. - Sophomores who are enrolled in MATH 203 Honors Geometry may also enroll in MATH 303 Honors Algebra II concurrently, with a prerequisite of an "A" in Honors Algebra I.
+- A student with a "C" average will need to commit to a tutor and sign a waiver if they choose to stay in the honors program. - A student with a "D" or below average may not continue in the honors program. - □ Sophomores who are enrolled in MATH 203 Honors Geometry may also enroll in MATH 303 Honors Algebra II concurrently, with a prerequisite of an "A" in Honors Algebra I. MATH 303 will not be weighted if this option is selected.

-TYPICAL MATH TRACKS FRESHMAN YEAR SOPHOMORE YEAR JUNIOR YEAR SENIOR YEAR 1 MATH 101 ALGEBRA I MATH 201 GEOMETRY MATH 301 ALGEBRA II MATH 401 COLLEGE ALGEBRA & TRIGONOMETRY^ 2 MATH 102 ACCELERATED ALGEBRA I MATH 202 ACCELERATED GEOMETRY MATH 302 ACCELERATED ALGEBRA II MATH 402 ACCELERATED COLLEGE ALGEBRA & TRIGONOMETRY^ 3 A MATH 103 HONORS ALGEBRA I MATH 203 HONORS GEOMETRY MATH 303 HONORS ALGEBRA II MATH 303 HONORS ALGEBRA II MATH 403 HONORS COLLEGE ALGEBRA & TRIGONOMETRY MATH 403 HONORS COLLEGE ALGEBRA & TRIGONOMETRY^ MATH 502 HONORS STATISTICS^ and/or MATH 503 HONORS CALCULUS^ О R 3 В MATH 203 HONORS GEOMETRY MATH 303 HONORS ALGEBRA II MATH 403 HONORS COLLEGE ALGEBRA & TRIGONOMETRY MATH 502 HONORS STATISTICS^ and/or MATH 503 HONORS CALCULUS^
+TYPICAL MATH TRACKS FRESHMAN YEAR SOPHOMORE YEAR JUNIOR YEAR SENIOR YEAR 1 MATH 101 ALGEBRA I MATH 201 GEOMETRY MATH 301 ALGEBRA II MATH 401 INTERMEDIATE ALGEBRA & TRIGONOMETRY^ 2 MATH 102 ACCELERATED ALGEBRA I MATH 202 ACCELERATED GEOMETRY MATH 302 ACCELERATED ALGEBRA II MATH 402 ACCELERATED COLLEGE ALGEBRA & TRIGONOMETRY 3 A MATH 103 HONORS ALGEBRA I MATH 203 HONORS GEOMETRY MATH 303 HONORS ALGEBRA II MATH 303 HONORS ALGEBRA II MATH 403 HONORS COLLEGE ALGEBRA^ & TRIGONOMETRY MATH 403 HONORS COLLEGE ALGEBRA^ & TRIGONOMETRY MATH 502 HONORS STATISTICS^ and/or MATH 503 HONORS CALCULUS^ Q R 3 B MATH 203 HONORS GEOMETRY MATH 303 HONORS ALGEBRA II MATH 403 HONORS COLLEGE ALGEBRA^ & TRIGONOMETRY MATH 502 HONORS STATISTICS^ and/or MATH 503 HONORS CALCULUS^